 designed by Harry Colt before World War I. Granville is the only actual links course in France and plays firm and true year round.
 Paris and the Ile de France have some of the country's finer courses including the Golf National, home of the French Open.

 There are many courses on the south-west coast in the Biarritz area and on the Mediterranean coast such as La Grande Motte where visitors may rent an apartment on the course from L'agence du golf

 There are a number of mountain courses including some on the ski slopes which open only in summer.
 There are also mountain courses open year-round such as Falgos

 which lies close to the Spanish border in the eastern Pyrenees.

 Playing Clubs and Seasons

 Most courses are open throughout the year although some close during the winter due to ground conditions (snow on mountain courses and boggy conditions on many inland courses).
 Some close in the mid-winter off-season for a month or so to allow for course work and recovery of greens and fairways.

 It is advisable to ring ahead to book a tee time.
-A handicap certificate (licence) may be required.
+A handicap certificate (licence